-In addition to the Quest Leadership and Wilderness Pre-Orientation program, Trinity also offers students, faculty, and staff options to learn from adventure and challenge with Outdoor Education.
+In addition to the Quest Leadership & Pre-Orientation program, Trinity also offers students, faculty, and staff options to learn from adventure and challenge with Outdoor Education (OE).

 WHAT WE OFFER

-Get involved; teach outdoor skills clinics or be an instructor with the tripping program.
+Get involved by leading outdoor trips!
 Student led wilderness trips are offered throughout each semester.
 Lead and Assistant Instructors have the opportunity to plan and lead outdoor trips throughout New England with Outdoor Education.

 This course will develop competent student leaders using field experiences to study effective leadership practices.
 This course will engage students in discussions and practical experiences focused on leadership skills necessary to effectively lead in the outdoor field.
 Student leaders will work to develop their personal leadership skills through a series of lectures, labs, and group activities.
 This course will culminate with a final field-based expedition where students will plan, facilitate, and lead each other.
 Leadership topics will be taught in three categories including: Hard Skills, Soft Skills, and Meta Skills.

-Outdoor Education (OE) offers courses in a variety of outdoor activities.
-Orienteering, kayaking, canoeing, rock climbing, ice climbing, skiing, and fire building are a few of the clinic possibilities.
+Outdoor Education offers courses in a variety of outdoor activities.
+Orienteering, kayaking, canoeing, rock climbing, ice climbing, skiing, and fire building are a few of the weekend possibilities.

-Periodically, OE will offer programs to further reaching destinations outside our normal adventuring venues of southern New England.
-Canoe trips to the Florida Everglades, Mountaineering in Mexico, Rock Climbing in the Southwestern Desert, and Backpacking in Southern Appalachia are to name but a few.
+Periodically, OE will offer programs to farther-reaching destinations outside our normal adventuring venues of southern New England.
+Canoe trips to the Florida Everglades, mountaineering in Mexico, rock climbing in the Southwestern Desert, and backpacking in Southern Appalachia are to name but a few.
 These expeditions occur during academic recesses, typically during spring, winter, or summer breaks.

 Follow Us On Social Media

 Recreation & Quest Assistant